KxSystems/embedPy/README.md

 Both `.p.help` and `.p.helpstr` will also work on q functions created from Python callables using `.p.callable` and objects wrapped using `.p.obj2dict`, in these two cases the help displayed or retrieved will be the Python docstring help on the underlying Python object.

-For convenience `p.q` defines `print` and `help` in the top level namespace of a q workspace it is loaded into, these are aliases for `.p.printpy` and `.p.help` respectively.
+For convenience `p.q` defines `print` and `help` in the top-level namespace of a q workspace it is loaded into, these are aliases for `.p.printpy` and `.p.help` respectively.
 If you do not want this behavior, comment out these lines in `p.q` before loading it.
 ```
 /comment out if you do not want print or help defined in your top level directory
 @[`.;`help;:;help];